remy/remysharp.com/public/drafts/call-for-proposals-at-ffconf-2015.md

 Topics that don't work, unless they're genuinely going to change the World, then CFPs like these generally fall to the bottom of the pile (sorry!):

 - Big library specific talks (React, Ember, Angular, jQuery, etc)
-- Your company's new product
+- Your company's new shiny product
-- Talks that are very similar to previous ffconf talks
+- Talks that are very similar to recent years of ffconf talks

-Send me the title of your talk, an outline of the talk and any extra information you want me to know about the idea: [events@leftlogic.com](mailto:events@leftlogic.com?subject=FF2014%20speaking%20propsal)
+Send me the title of your talk, an outline of the talk and any extra information you want me to know about the idea: [events@leftlogic.com](mailto:events@leftlogic.com?subject=ffconf2015%20speaking%20propsal).

+**It takes me a long time to process and decide on CFPs, so whilst there's no 8 sessions up on the site, it means your talk is still up for consideration.
+I will respond to everyone with a yay or nay eventually.** If you want to come to ffconf, regardless of whether your CFP is selected, please buy a ticket and if your talk is selected, the ticket will be refunded and returns to the public pool of tickets.

 ## Our promise to you